 In Canvas, this structure is replicated by using multiple sections.
 Every student is enrolled in both the one large lecture section, and one of the smaller discussion or lab sections.

-Roll Call unfortunately is not designed to track attendance across these sections.
+Attendance (Roll Call) unfortunately is not designed to track attendance across these sections.
 Technically, the tool will allow instructors and TAs to track attendance throughout the week.
 It will track a student's attendance at the lectures.
 And, it will track a student's attendance at the discussions or labs.
 However, it will not generate a cumulative attendance score across both sections.

 This causes confusion in the Gradebook.
 The Canvas Gradebook will present the attendance score of whichever section was most-recently updated: either the lecture attendance, or the discussion/lab attendance.
 In large courses, this is seldom what the instructor wants.